 What is the ACS?
-The ACS is an ongoing survey that provides vital information on a yearly basis about our nation and its people.
+The ACS (American Community Survey) is an ongoing survey of the U.S. Census Bureau that provides vital information on a yearly basis about our nation and its people.
 Information from the survey generates data that help determine how more than \$675 billion in federal and state funds are distributed each year.